drhsqlite/pikchr/doc/download.md

   *  <https://pikchr.org/home/file/pikchr.c?ci=trunk>

-This is everything you need if you just want ot build the Pikchr command-line tool, or use the Pikchr library in another application.
+This is everything you need if you just want to build the Pikchr command-line tool, or use the Pikchr library in another application.
 Compile this file using commands like these: